theimowski/FsBlog/source/blog/2016/01-18-continuous-delivery-with-fake-paket-and-teamcity.md

 * In order to verify which version is in what environment, all runs are marked with the build version,
 * There are scripts for both build and deploy steps, written with help of common tools.

-For the sake of this example, let's imagine that the project aims to build a couple of artifacts (doesn't really matter of what kind), and the deploy part boils down to firing a set of HTTP request (including POST-ing the artifacts) towards a web application hosted on the target environment.
+For the sake of this example, we'll build a very simple package containing a single file.
+The deploy part boils down to firing a HTTP POST request with contents of the file in the request's body.
-Therefore, don't think of below example in terms of your standard .NET project which builds NuGet packages and publishes them to a NuGet feed or deploys them using e.g. [Octopus Deploy](https://octopus.com/).
+This minimal setup can be later extended to more sophisticated use cases.

-## Build
+## Build scripts

-First, we'll want to bootstrap Paket:

-* Create `.paket` directory in your root codebase directory,
-* Download `paket.bootstrapper.exe` [from here](https://github.com/fsprojects/Paket/releases) and place it in `.paket` directory,
-* Create `paket.dependencies` file (contents below),
-* Create `build.fsx` script (FAKE script),
-* Create helper `build.cmd` script (for X-Plat solution, you may consider creating a corresponding `build.sh` script).

-##### Contents of `paket.dependencies`
+In the first turn, [bootstrap Paket](http://fsprojects.github.io/Paket/installation.html#Installation-per-repository).
+Then create `paket.dependencies` to pull `FAKE` library as well as other packages for testing:

 ```cmd
 source http://nuget.org/api/v2